Learn more about crossing the midline and why it’s an important aspect of child development.

 Sometimes, children who struggle with crossing midline do have a dominant hand, but they come up with strategies to avoid crossing midline with this hand.
 They may shift their bodies in their seats or shift their papers sideways to avoid crossing midline.
 These children may struggle with drawing shapes or letters that contain intersecting lines, diagonal lines, and horizontal lines.

 At The Inspired Treehouse, we believe that information about developmental skills and child development should be accessible to everyone, not just medical professionals.
-You won’t find a lot of complicated lingo here – we prefer breaking things down into terms that are a little less intimidating.
 That’s why we’re bringing you this awesome series: The ABCs of Child Development!
+Learn more about child development terms from A to Z!